uio-bmi/immuneML/docs/source/specification.rst

   instructions: # mandatory keyword - at least one instruction has to be specified
     my_instruction_1: # user-defined name of the instruction ... # see below for the specification of different instructions
+  output: # how to present the result after running (the only valid option now)
+    format: HTML

 For details on each of these components, see the documentation below.